uabrc/uabrc.github.io/docs/data_management/lts/tutorial/individual_lts_tutorial.md

 ---
 toc_depth: 3
 ---
-# Basic Workflow with Individual LST and s3cmd
+# Basic Workflow with Individual LTS and s3cmd

 In this tutorial, we will guide you through using `s3cmd` on the Cheaha system to effectively manage and interact with your individual LTS account.
 We will cover the installation and configuration of `s3cmd`, and demonstrate essential operations, including creating buckets, listing, copying, downloading, and deleting [buckets and objects](../index.md/#terminology) in your LTS account.
 In addition, we will show you how to set and manage read and write access for other accounts to your LTS buckets and objects.